Myasuka/flink-table-store-101/real-time-update/README.md

 -- ODS table schema

--- Note that under the FTS catalog, when you create some other mirroring tables with connectors, you need to explictly state them as temporary
+-- Note that under the Paimon catalog, when you create some other mirroring tables with connectors, you need to explictly state them as temporary
 CREATE TEMPORARY TABLE `ods_lineitem` (
   `l_orderkey` INT NOT NULL,
   `l_partkey` INT NOT NULL,